 Increase sales

-When your clients and customers believe your team to be professional, they’re obviously going to be more inclined convert sales.
-Studies back this up as well, with the opening phrase, “Is this a good time?” converting 6.6 times less a simple, “How have you been?”
-All that to say, the words we choose matter, particulary when it comes to making sales.
+When your clients and customers believe your team to be professional, they’re more likely to hand over their cash.
+Studies back this up as well, with the opening phrase, “Is this a good time?” converting 6.6 times less than a simple, “How have you been?”
+All that to say, the words we choose matter, particularly when it comes to making sales.

 Enhance communication